 Anyone can create a product prototype, but in order to have a pragmatic prototype that can serve different purposes, it is wise to hire a good product prototype development company.
-A good product prototype development company has experience, knowledge to perform an extensive research, and proper technology and equipment that help create accurate product prototypes.
+A good product prototype development company has the experience, knowledge to perform extensive research, and proper technology and equipment that help create accurate product prototypes.

 When it comes to product prototyping, a product prototype development company usually creates Alpha and Beta prototypes.
 What is the difference between alpha and beta prototypes?
 Well, alpha prototypes are product prototypes that are tested internally by the prototype development company, and such prototypes usually have a lot of flaws.
 Beta prototypes, on the other hand, are more like the final product with more functions.
 Beta prototypes are normally tested by potential consumers or the general public.
 Here are some more details on alpha prototypes and beta prototypes:

 Alpha, the first alphabet in the Greek language, is used for the first testable prototype variant of a potential product.
 Testing of the alpha prototypes is usually carried out by the product prototype development company itself, but sometimes, the company also recruits outside volunteers to test the alpha prototype.

 At the alpha stage, the product prototype can have substantial flaws or missing functions, and unfinished documentation and it may even require a special environment in order to operate or function.
 Alpha testing can go through many iterations, and the prototype variants may add or subtract certain working features while the prototyping experts fix the flaws and make alterations based on the test feedback.

 Once the alpha prototype is fairly functional and closely resembles the envisioned product, it moves to beta testing.

 Beta prototypes of a potential product are usually much closer to the final product than alpha prototypes.
 These product prototypes are, in most cases, tested by the prospective consumers as well as the general public.